Use Parameters to Make Views More Interactive

 For each parameter you created, do the following:

-In the Parameters pane, right-click the parameter and select Show Parameter Control.
+Under Parameters, right-click the parameter and select Show Parameter Control.

 Test your parameters by selecting fields in the parameter controls.